ian-pan/ian-pan.github.io/teaching.md

 ## Renmin University of China
 ### Undergraduate Level

+Systems Thinking and Academic Writing, Spring 2025.

 Academic Writing *(in English)*, Spring 2024.*(Business School)*

-Econometrics B, Spring 2024/ Fall 2024. *(School of Finance/ School of Economics)*
+Econometrics B. *(School of Finance, Spring 2024/ Spring 2025; School of Economics, Fall 2024)*

 Econometrics A, Fall 2023. *(School of Economics)*

 ### Graduate Level

+Economics of Society, Spring 2025.*(School of Smart Governance)*

 Statistics and Econometrics *(in English)*, Fall 2024.*(School of Economics)*